How Big Should a Chicken Nesting Box Be?

 Let’s get to it!

-Average chicken nesting box dimensions are 12” by 12” and 18” in depth.
-This is equivalent to 30 cm by 30 cm and 45 cm in depth.
+Average nesting box dimensions are 12 inches by 12 inches and 18 inches in deep.
+This is equivalent to 30 cm by 30 cm and 45 cm in deep.

-If you happen to have large breeds such as the Jersey Giant, Brahma, or Cochin, you should use a nest box size for larger chickens.
+If you happen to have large chickens such as the Jersey Giant, Brahma, or Cochin, you should use nest boxes for larger chickens.
 The recommended chicken nesting box dimensions for large chickens is about 14” by 14” and 20” in depth.

 This is equivalent to 35 cm by 35 cm and 50 cm in depth.
-For bantam chickens, on the other hand, dimensions can be slightly reduced.
+For bantam chickens, on the other hand, you can slightly reduce the dimension.

-When keeping a mixed flock, make sure to build nesting boxes fitting to the size of the largest chicken.
+When keeping a mixed flock, make sure to build many nesting boxes fitting to the largest hen size.

-The answer to the question, how many nesting boxes per chicken, varies according to each individual flock.
+The answer to the question, how many nesting boxes per chicken, varies according to each flock.

 That’s why while many chicken keepers recommend 1 nesting spot for every 4 to 5 birds, others suggest 1 nest box per 3 to 4 birds.

-If you are unsure of what’s best for your flock, we recommend you set up 1 box for every 5 birds and to leave some space for a few more in case your flock needs them.
+If you are unsure of what’s best for your flock and coop, we recommend you set up 1 box for every 5 birds and leave some space or an extra area for a few more in case your flock needs them.

-Don’t be surprised, however, if your hens have an almost unanimous preference for only one or two nest boxes, as this tends to happen a lot!
+However, don’t be surprised if your hens have an almost unanimous preference for only one or two nest boxes, as this tends to happen a lot!

-While some favor putting them right on the ground, others opt for placing their chicken nesting boxes at a height of one or two feet off the ground.
+While some favor putting the nest box right on the ground, others opt for placing their nest boxes at the height of one or two feet off the ground.

-Well, if we are to examine this question from a hens’ perspective, the ideal nest location should be dark, quiet, and private so they can lay their eggs without any interruption or stress.
+Well, if we are to examine this question from a hen’s perspective, the ideal nest location should be dark, quiet, and private so they can lay their eggs without any interruption or stress.